-Pehlu Khan lynching: Victim and sons named in chargesheet, Gehlot says inquiry done during BJP rule
+Pehlu Khan lynching: Dairy farmer killed in 2017 not named in chargesheet, claims Ashok Gehlot

-The chargesheet against the dairy farmer and his sons Irshad Khan and Arif Khan was filed on December 30, 13 days after the Congress came to power in Rajasthan.

-Rajasthan Chief Minister Ashok Gehlot on Saturday said the investigation in the

-2017 Pehlu Khan lynching case was carried out by the previous Bharatiya Janata Party government.
-The statement came after it was reported earlier in the day that the state police have filed a chargesheet against the dairy farmer and his two sons Irshad Khan and Arif Khan for cow smuggling, ANI reported.
+However, the Rajasthan chief minister said a case was registered against Khan’s sons during the rule of the previous Bharatiya Janata Party government.

+Rajasthan Chief Minister Ashok Gehlot on Saturday rejected a news report in The Indian Express according to which dairy farmer Pehlu Khan, who was lynched in the state’s Alwar district in 2017 by a mob of cow vigilantes, was named by the police in a chargesheet submitted on December 30, 13 days after the Congress formed a government in the state.

-Pehlu Khan was transporting cows from Rajasthan’s Alwar district to Haryana in April 2017, when he and his companions were attacked by a mob.
+“News reported in Indian Express is factually incorrect,” tweeted the chief minister.
+“Name of late Pehlu Khan is not there in the chargesheet submitted by Rajasthan Police in December 2018.”
+Pehlu Khan was transporting cows to his hometown in Haryana in April 2017, when he and his companions were attacked by the mob.
 Khan died in the attack.

-“Investigation of this case was done in the past during BJP government and chargesheet was presented,” Gehlot told ANI.
-“If any discrepancies are found in the investigation, case will be reinvestigated.”
+Gehlot said the case reported by the newspaper was registered and investigated in 2017-’18 during the rule of the previous Bharatiya Janata Party government.
+The chargesheet named the farmer’s sons Arif Khan, Irshad Khan, and Khan Mohammed, who owned the pick-up truck being used by the dairy farmer to transport the animals.
+Earlier in the day, Gehlot had told ANI that “if any discrepancies are found in the investigation, case will be reinvestigated”.

+“Since accused name in the chargesheet were not present at the time of the submission in December 2018, the district court accepted the challan on May 24,” he tweted.
+“However, our government will see if investigation was done with predetermined intentions.”

+Gehlot claimed the Congress was ideologically committed against any kind of lynching “and our government is vigilant to ensure it will not have happened again”.

-The latest chargesheet was prepared on December 30, 13 days after the Congress formed a government in the state.
-The owner of the pick-up truck in which the cows were transported has also been named in the chargesheet, which has been filed under sections 5, 8 and 9 of the Rajasthan Bovine Animal (Prohibition of Slaughter and Regulation of Temporary Migration or Export) Act, 1995.
-It was presented in the court of the additional chief judicial magistrate in Alwar district’s Behror town on May 29.
+According to The Indian Express, the latest chargesheet was filed under sections 5, 8 and 9 of the Rajasthan Bovine Animal (Prohibition of Slaughter and Regulation of Temporary Migration or Export) Act, 1995.
+It was allegedly presented in the court of the additional chief judicial magistrate in Alwar district’s Behror town on May 29.

 “We lost our father in the attack by cow vigilantes and now we have been charged as cow smugglers,” Irshad Khan told The Indian Express.
 “We had hoped that the new Congress government in Rajasthan will review and withdraw the case against us but now a chargesheet has been filed against us.
 We hoped for justice after the government change but that did not happen.”